skx/dotfiles/.emacs.d/init.md

 More interestingly we can add a hook to ensure that code is formatted prior to being saved.
 If [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) is present it will be used, otherwise we'll fall back to the default `gofmt`-based formatting.

-In this hook we'll also allow [godef](https://github.com/rogpeppe/godef) to be used to jump to method definitions, much like ctags:
+In this hook we'll also allow [godef](https://github.com/rogpeppe/godef) to be used to jump to method definitions, via `M-Space` much like you'd expect with CTAGS (see the later note on using [using tags](#tags-support) directly):

 ```lisp